akashu02/Final-Project-Digital-Concept-Tutorial/background.md

 There are three types of objects that can be created using SVGs: vector graphic shapes, bitmap images, and text.
 Aside from simply scripting the objects, there is a number of different ways to change their appearance.
 Some of these alterations are transformations, clipping paths, alpha masks, filter effects, and template objects.
 In some more advanced iterations, SVGs can be interactive with the user, and can be animated using scripting that can access the document object module (DOM).

+One of the most important reasons why SVGs are so widely used is due to the quality of the images.
+They can be transformed any way and stil retain the same high quality they were created at.
+Unlike bitmapped images, which are created using a fixed set of pixels, vector images preserve the sharp figure of any shape.

 [<-- Previous](README.md)

 [Next -->](Language.md)